marifdemirtas/marifdemirtas.github.io/content/posts/CHI2024-notes.md

 | *Mount Kilauea, The House of Everlasting Fire, by Ambrose Patterson, 1997.
 Honolulu Museum of Art.* |

-Overall, even with the concerns I mentioned, I had an inspiring and moving experience at the conference that filled me with excitement toward a possible CHI 2025 submission.
-I'm looking forward to next year in Japan to meet with this amazing community again!
+Overall, the conference was an inspiring and thought-provoking experience for me, even as I grappled with significant concerns.
+I am filled with excitement for a potential CHI 2025 submission and look forward to next year in Japan, where I hope to continue these important conversations with this amazing community.